 It's a busy job doing your university work, planning a campaign and balancing your other commitments.
-Our Campaign Planner below will help you plan out your time and resources effectively to make the most of the final voting week.
+A Campaign Planner will help you plan out your time and resources effectively to make the most of the final voting week.
 Remember to look after yourself and take regular breaks, drink lots of water, eat and sleep!
-You can start campaigning from Thursday 19th March, 10am.
-Voting takes place from midday Thursday 19th March - 5pm Thursday 26th March.